yianzhou/yianzhou.github.io/docs/flutter/flutter-source.md

 # 编译源码（Intel）
 ninja -C out/ios_debug_unopt && ninja -C out/host_debug_unopt

 # 编译源码（M1）
 ninja -C out/ios_debug_unopt_arm64 && ninja -C out/host_debug_unopt_arm64
 ```

+iOS expect both a `host` and `ios` build.
+It is critical to recompile the `host` build after upgrading the Dart SDK (e.g. via a `gclient sync` after merging up to head), since artifacts from the `host` build need to be version matched to artifacts in the `iOS` build.

 ## 源码调试